*This article was updated at the end of the 2024-25 season

 (Six years, $4.5 million, NMC)

-It’s not going to be popular in the Greater Toronto Area, but there really is no justification for the six-year contract Toronto Maple Leafs general manager Brad Treliving gave to 34-year-old Chris Tanev this summer.
-Yes, he was still a solid defenseman this past season who helped the Stars reach the Western Conference Final as a deadline acquisition.
+It’s not going to be popular in the Greater Toronto Area, but there really is no justification for the six-year contract Toronto Maple Leafs general manager Brad Treliving gave to 34-year-old Chris Tanev last summer.
+Yes, he is still a solid defenseman who helped the Stars reach the Western Conference Final as a deadline acquisition.
 He’s still a good player in the NHL.
 But there are clearly more good seasons behind him than in front of him.
 And a six-year extension for a player in his mid-30s is always going to raise eyebrows.

 Some will argue that in Free Agency, you have to stretch your budget to get the player you need, but that’s a logical fallacy: if a player isn’t worth a contract, he simply isn’t worth the contract, whether he’s a free agent or not.
 Some will argue that the four-year, $14 million extension given to Oliver Ekman-Larsson is worse than Tanev’s.
 They are both bad deals, but Tanev’s is more expensive and longer.
-If Ekman-Larsson and Tanev end up being the backbone pieces that help the Maple Leafs secure their first Stanley Cup since 1967, I will be the first to eat crow.
-But right now, they look like desperate moves from a desperate team, and moves that make the Maple Leafs’ defense a lot more expensive without making it significantly better.
+If Ekman-Larsson and Tanev end up being the backbone pieces that help the Maple Leafs secure their first Stanley Cup since 1967, no one is going to care about the last few seasons on these deals.
+But if they don’t deliver fast, Toronto will be regretting these for a long time.

 Vancouver Canucks: Dakota Joshua

-From a purely on-ice perspective, Joshua’s brand-new four-year deal feels like a reach.
-Kudos to the Dearborn, Michigan native and Ohio State University alum: he worked his way from a Maple Leafs castoff to a key piece of the Canucks’ lineup in one of the best Vancouver seasons in recent memory.
+But from a purely on-ice perspective, Joshua’s four-year deal is a reach.
+Kudos to the Dearborn, Michigan native and Ohio State University alum: he worked his way from a Maple Leafs castoff to a key piece of the Canucks’ lineup in one of the best Vancouver seasons in recent memory in 2023-24.
 And he earned a healthy contract extension.
-But can his 18-goal performance be repeated?
-His 103.7 PDO and 21.4 shooting percentage (S%) seem to indicate that it’s unlikely.
+His 103.7 PDO and 21.4 shooting percentage (S%) in that season indicated that the 18 goals he put up were an outlier.
 Joshua plays a good game and can move up and down the lineup, he’s certainly a valuable player.
-But the Canucks are paying him for output that is unlikely to be replicated, and that’s never a great start to a contract.
+But the Canucks paid him for output that is unlikely to be replicated, and that’s never a great start to a contract.
+In his first season on the deal, he managed only 14 points in 57 games.
+It’s tough to know how much of that was the result of everything he’s gone through, so next season will tell us a lot.
+The good news is, all eyes will be focused on Pettersson and he’ll have plenty of rope to work with before people turn their ire on him.

 Vegas Golden Knights: Ivan Barbashev

 Speaking of paying too much for versatile middle-six forwards, Ivan Barbashev became a fan favorite in Vegas with a fantastic performance during the 2023 playoffs — which culminated in his capturing his second Stanley Cup.
 But for a team that has been ruthless in moving on from players, no matter how beloved, the five-year, $25 million contract extension the Golden Knights gave Barbashev the following offseason was certainly surprising.
-Barbashev is a useful player and had a fine 2023-24 season.
+Barbashev is a useful player and has been fine with Vegas.
 But for a cap-strapped team like Vegas, every dollar counts.
 And, frankly, Vegas could find rentals that do what Barbashev does most seasons at the deadline.
 There aren’t many bad contracts in Vegas, but this is at least one to scratch your head about.

 Washington Capitals: Tom Wilson

 It’s a tale as old as time: never give a long and expensive extension to a power forward in his 30s.
-The Capitals did that with Tom Wilson in 2023, giving him a seven-year, $45.5 million extension that is officially kicking in this season. he is not going to be worth anywhere near that over the life of this contract.
+The Capitals did that with Tom Wilson in 2023, giving him a seven-year, $45.5 million extension that officially kicked off last season.
+To be fair, he had a fantastic first campaign as the Capitals shocked everyone to be one of the top seeds in the Eastern Conference.
+But history suggests he is not going to be worth anywhere near that over the life of this contract.
 Luszczyszyn ranked his the third-worst contract entering the season, saying “While Wilson can still bully, his ability to score seriously tanked last season making it difficult to have confidence in his ability to still be a top-six scorer, let alone top line.”
 At $8.5 million per season, the Capitals are clearly paying Wilson like a top-liner.
 But if he’s already slipped behind that pace at age 30, what’s his deal going to look like in three, four, or five seasons, let alone seven?

 Winnipeg Jets: Mark Scheifele